my-devices/sdk/WebTunnel/WebTunnelConnect/README.md

 use `ssh` to connect to a device can now be used with remote devices via macchina.io REMOTE, by providing a `ProxyCommand` configuration directive, either on the command-line or via the OpenSSH configuration file (`~/.ssh/config`).
+An example for such a program is Visual Studio Code, with the Remote-SSH feature.

 #### Command Line